 If you don't already have the legal right to work in the UK, you are still welcome to apply for a job within the University.
 The most common route through which you can gain the right to work in the UK is through the points-based system, although there are other relevant routes depending on any family or ancestral links you may have with the UK.

-If you are made an offer of employment with the University and you intend to seek permission to work in thew UK via a Tier 2 (General) visa (which is the main route for skilled workers), you must first obtain a Certificate of Sponsorship from the University.
-This will requires that the job is skilled to at least degree level or above, and meets the minimum salary requirements for the role (commonly, £30,000, depending on experience).
+If you are made an offer of employment with the University and you intend to seek permission to work under the Skilled Worker Route, you must first obtain a Certificate of Sponsorship from the University.
+This will require that the job is skilled to at least degree level or above and meets the minimum salary requirements for the role .

 We strongly recommend that you consult the Apply for a UK visa section of the Home Office web pages to determine your suitability for a UK visa.

 Any job application you submit to us will be assessed using criteria based on the knowledge skills and experience required for the relevant post.
 You will not be treated less favourably than another applicant on the grounds of national origin.
 However, any offer of employment we make to you will be conditional upon you gaining permission to work in the UK.
 By law, you will not be able to start working for us until you are able to provide evidence that this permission has been granted.

 Further information on eligibility to work in the UK can be found at UK Visas and Immigration.